About the game: [courtesy : Wikipedia]

 Unlock your FPS or Remove the Framerate Limiter in Fallout 76

-The Framerate of Fallout 76 is capped at 63 and you cannot get more than that no matter what graphics card you use.
+The Framerate of Fallout 76 is capped at 63; you cannot get more than that, no matter what graphics card you use.
 But there is a method to unlock the FPS in Fallout 76.
 Here is how you can unlock your FPS or remove the framerate limiter in Fallout 76:

 You are good to go!